godotengine/godot-website/collections/_article/godot-gets-2d-skeletal-deform.md

 ##### 5-Painting bone weights

 Everything is now ready for weight painting!!
-Now select bones fromt he list, and paint the area they affect.
+Now select bones from the list, and paint the area they affect.
 When a point is fully white, it's fully affected by the bone.
 When black, it's not affected at all.

 A point may be affected by multiple bones.
 When this happens, the bone will try to satisfy both bones as best as possible, by averaging their influence.
 This makes deformation look *soft*.